OpenSextant/Xponents/README.md

   * An extensible regular-expression entity tagger library, `FlexPat` (see `XCoord` and `XTemporal` packages for examples)
 * **Data Model**: Keeping with our geographic theme, Xponents provides a simple set of data classes that act as the lingua franca for geographic reasoning:
   * `Country, Place, LatLon` are all examples of the `Geocoding` interface (see `org.opensextant.data`)
-  * `Language` and `LangID` represents a simple but powerful and underlooked data item -- language codes and names.
-We use language codes to drive various language-dependent features, however conveying a intelligible language name to end users is more than useful. (see ISO-339 standards; our source table is from Library of Congress)
+  * `Language` and `LangID` represents a simple but powerful and overlooked data: language codes and names.
+Here we use language codes to drive various language-dependent features and then also to present language name to end users. (see ISO-339 standards; our source table is from Library of Congress)
   * Entity Extraction and Matching:  `TextEntity` (a text span) and `TextMatch` (a span matched by a rule or extractor) represent the essential unit of data emitted by all Extractors in Xponents.
 These include:  `GeocoordMatch`, `PlaceCandidate`, `DateMatch`, `TaxonMatch`, and others.
 * **GIS Formatters:**  The immediate satisfaction of processing some challenging data and then producing a map visual from that is undeniable.
 However, our GIS outputter options offer more than just the immediate map plot:  the output schema includes a decent combination of source information, match metadata, and geocoding so you can review  what was found while in the map view.